If a question is not addressed in this manual, please contact ICF's Marketing and Communications team at email@example.com.

 ICF reserves the right in its sole discretion to terminate or modify permission to display the logo, and may request that third parties modify or delete any use of the logo that, in ICF's sole judgment, does not comply with these guidelines or might otherwise impair ICF's rights to the logo.
 ICF further reserves the right to object to unfair uses or misuses of its trademarks or other violations of applicable law.

-ICF’s name (“International Coach Federation”), acronym (“ICF”) and/or logo may not be used by an individual or organization that isn’t directly affiliated with ICF.
+ICF’s name (“International Coach Federation” or "International Coaching Federation"), acronym (“ICF”) and/or logo may not be used by an individual or organization that isn’t directly affiliated with ICF.

 Examples of acceptable use include: